Hard labels sampled from sparse targets mislead rotation invariant algorithms: Related works

 \textit{Excess risk on logistic regression:} Using self-concordant analysis, \citet{bach2010self} extends classical generalization arguments to logistic loss.
 In the underdetermined regime, several works establish benign overfitting or margin-based generalization guarantees for logistic regression, typically via implicit bias toward the max-margin solution \cite{montanari2019generalization, chatterji2021finite, cao2021risk, muthukumar2021classification, shamir2022implicit}.
 In contrast, in the overdetermined regime ($n \gtrsim d$), recent work provides sharp \emph{upper bounds} on the excess logistic risk of order $\tilde O(d/n)$ \cite{ostrovskii2021finite, kuchelmeister2024finite, chardon2024finite,paik2025basic}.
 To the best of our knowledge, however, no prior work establishes \emph{excess-risk lower bounds} for \textit{overdetermined} logistic regression.

-\textit{Rotation invariance and sparse recovery:} Several works reveal rotation invariance breaking dynamics that promote sparsity and achieve near-optimal statistical rates \cite{pesme2023saddle, vaskevicius2019implicit, woodworth2020kernel, amid2020reparameterizing}.
+\textit{Rotation invariance and sparse recovery in the underdetermined case:} Several works reveal rotation invariance breaking dynamics that promote sparsity and achieve near-optimal statistical rates \cite{pesme2023saddle, vaskevicius2019implicit, woodworth2020kernel, amid2020reparameterizing}.
 Related analyses extend to multiplicative updates and reparameterized gradient flows \citep{warmuth2021case, amid2022step}.
 Earlier works \cite{warmuth2005leaving} also show that staying in the span of the training set can restrict learning sparse features.
 For sparse logistic regression, \citet{matsumoto2025learning} provides sample complexity result for non-rotation invariant algorithm such as binary iterative hard thresholding. \citet{ng2004feature} proves lower bounds for rotationally invariant algorithms under separable (realizable) setting.
-An excess-risk analysis for sparse logistic regression that connects optimization dynamics and statistical performance along the trajectory has remained largely open.
+For more detailed recent treatment in linear regression see \cite{warmuth2021case}.

 \textit{Lower bounds for rotation-invariant algorithms:} Most closely related to our work, \citet{pmlr-v272-warmuth25a} establish excess-risk lower bounds for rotation-invariant algorithms in noisy linear regression in the overdetermined regime.
 Our work provides the first analogous lower bound for \emph{logistic regression}, showing that rotation invariance fundamentally limits statistical efficiency even when $n \gtrsim d$.
 The effect comes without externally added noise and is a consequence of using hard labels sampled from a sparse target.
 We provide a more detailed literature review in Appendix~\ref{related-works-extended}.